 Little Black Dresses for Plus-Size Women

 There is no reason that a plus-size woman needs to wear oversized, flowy clothing.
-Find which assets are your favorite and emphasize them.
+Think about which assets are your favorite and emphasize them.

 If you love your legs, wear a shorter LBD.

-If your legs make you self-conscious, wear a longer, flowy black dress.
+If your legs make you self-conscious, wear a longer black dress.

 Love your butt?
 Find a little black dress with a sexy, pencil-skirt cut.